Navigating Files and Directories

 /Users/nelle/Desktop/data-shell/data

-This is a similar display to what we get in an Explorer
+This is a similar display to what we get in an Explorer window, except folders are separated by the / character.

 Let’s explore this output for a bit: